 The History of Art Department has a long-standing reputation for collaboration with museums, art galleries, and other heritage organisations.
 We are committed to working in partnership with colleagues in museums and galleries.
 We believe that this enriches everything that we do—both as researchers and teachers.
 Working in collaboration enables us to produce high-quality, original research, and to reach audiences not normally accessible to university academics.

 We have developed particularly successful relationships with the National Gallery, London, Tate Museums, the V&A, and York Museums Trust.
-We also enjoy excellent relationships with museums, galleries and country houses in the north of England—including the Middlesbrough Institute of Modern Art, Castle Howard, The Hepworth Wakefield, Yorkshire Sculpture Park and The Henry Moore Institute.
+We also enjoy excellent relationships with museums, galleries and country houses in the north of England—including Castle Howard, The Henry Moore Institute, The Hepworth Wakefield, Middlesbrough Institute of Modern Art, the National Railway Museum and Yorkshire Sculpture Park.

 Our academic staff regularly guest curate and co-curate exhibitions in museums and galleries at home and abroad.
-Recent shows include William Etty (20011-12) and Flesh (2016-17) at York Art Gallery, Mondrian and his Studios at Tate Liverpool (2014), Sculpture Victorious at Tate Britain (2015), Building the Picture: Architecture in Italian Renaissance Painting and Strange Beauty: Masters of the German Renaissance at the National Gallery, London (both 2014), and Alma-Tadema: Classical Charm at the Friesmuseum, Holland (2016).
+Recent shows include Making a Masterpiece: Bouts and Beyond, 1450 - 2020 (2019-20) and Ruskin, Turner & the Storm Cloud (2019) at York Art Gallery; Leonardo: Experience a Masterpiece (2019), Building the Picture: Architecture in Italian Renaissance Painting (2014) and Strange Beauty: Masters of the German Renaissance (2014) at the National Gallery, London; Albert Moore: Of Beauty and Aesthetics (2016-17) at the Museum De Buitenplaats, Holland, and York Art Gallery; Alma-Tadema: At Home in Antiquity (2016) at the Fries Museum, Holland, the Belvedere, Vienna and Leighton House Museum, London; Sculpture Victorious (2015) at Tate Britain; and Mondrian and his Studios (2014) at Tate Liverpool.
 Between them, these exhibitions have attracted more than a million visitors.

 As well as exhibitions, we collaborate on major research projects.
-In the last decade we have received 2.5M of AHRC funding to work on joint research projects with Tate Britain, the National Gallery, London, and the Houses of Parliament.
+In the last decade we have received more than £2.5 million of AHRC funding to work on joint research projects with the National Gallery, the V&A, and Tate Britain, as well as the Houses of Parliament, York Minster and, most recently, St Paul's Cathedral.

 Work with us